-If we cannot maintain our company culture as we grow, we could lose the innovation, teamwork, passion and focus on execution that we believe contribute to our success and our business may be harmed.
+If we cannot maintain our company culture as we experience changes in our workforce, we could lose the innovation, teamwork, passion and focus on execution that we believe contribute to our success and our business may be harmed.

 We believe that a critical component to our success has been our company culture, which is based on transparency and personal autonomy.
 We have invested substantial time and resources in building our team within this company culture.
+In January 2023, we authorized a workforce reduction impacting approximately 7% of our workforce as part of our Restructuring Plan.
+The workforce reduction may make it more difficult to preserve our company culture and may negatively impact employee morale.
 In 2020, we made the decision to permanently move to a hybrid workplace model, which means our employees have the option to be fully remote, work full-time from one of our offices, or work both in the office and remotely.
-Preservation of our corporate culture has been made more difficult as a majority of our work force has been working from home in connection with our hybrid workplace model.
+Preservation of our corporate culture has been made more difficult as the majority of our workforce has been working from home, and may become more difficult due to the changes resulting from the Restructuring Plan.
 Any failure to preserve our culture could negatively affect our ability to retain and recruit personnel and to effectively focus on and pursue our corporate objectives.
-As we grow and continue to develop our company infrastructure, we may find it difficult to maintain these important aspects of our company culture and our business may be adversely impacted.
+As we grow and continue to develop our company infrastructure, and experience organizational change, we may find it difficult to maintain these important aspects of our company culture and our business may be adversely impacted.